xsachax/xsachax/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working as a VR Developer at Propel VR

 - 🏔️ I'm volunteering as a Software Development Manager at Hack the Hill

 - 🌱 I’m in the process of learning C++